ajread4/thm_writeups_publish/MrRobot.md

 /var/mail
 /sbin/unix_chkpwd
 ```
-Analyzing the output of the command, it looks like I can priv esc using nmap run in interactive mode (https://vk9-sec.com/nmap-privilege-escalation/).
+Analyzing the output of the command, it looks like I can priv esc using nmap (```/usr/local/bin/nmap```) in interactive mode (https://vk9-sec.com/nmap-privilege-escalation/).

 ```
 robot@linux:~$ nmap --interactive